sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 Once we create a promise object, it starts to execute asynchronously.
 We can use the `then()` and `reject()` functions to execute a function when the promises succeeds (it calls `resolve`) or fails (it calls `reject`).

 The following example illustrates how to handle the promise returned by the `generateRandomNumber()` function.
+[Run online](https://repl.it/@yostane/promise01)

 ```javascript
 const promise = generateRandomNumber(); // create a promise that generated a random number asynchronously